Recent Activity

 Dashboard Deployment Flows

 The project detail page shows deployment banners.
-When there are pending migrations it offers two actions (Confirm Deployment and Generate Script); otherwise only Generate Script is available.
+When there are pending migrations, Generate Script is available to create a SQL file for manual deployment.

 Generate Script